Toongi Hall History

 In the late 1960s, Talbragar Shire sealed the courts and permanent lines were painted.

 By the mid-1970s the court surface started to break up.
 Community members removed the bitumen and carted gravel to build up the base.
 Contractors were engaged to apply a hot mix surface.
 This was undertaken twice as the first application was not sufficient.
-This surface is still in place today.

 In the 1980s, the community installed lights on the courts to allow for night tennis.
 Macquarie County Council assisted with erection of the poles.
 The cost of construction was $4250 which was raised by many cake stalls, market days in Dubbo and donations.